Portugal in 2 Weeks

 Day 8 – Salema

-Spend the morning venturing out to Sagres (17m drive) and visit the Henry the Navigator School.
-Sagres is split into two capes: Cape St. Vincent with a lighthouse which was thought of in Roman times as the “end of the world” and Cape Sagres with its fort.
-Between the two, Cape Sagres holds much more interest.
+Spend the morning venturing out to Sagres (17m drive).
+Sagres is split into two capes: Cape St. Vincent with a lighthouse which was thought of in Roman times as the end of the world, and Cape Sagres with its fort.
+Cape Sagres holds much more interest.

-Sagres itself is a gritty, not very interseting town.
-Bypass it and head to the Henry the Navigator School and Sagres Fort.
-In 1420 Prince Henry the Navigator built this school for all things navigation.
-Today you’ll wander through an 18th century fortress build on the school’s battlements, a large circle that is thought to be a wind-compass, original dorms, and a 16th century Church of our Lady of Grace.
-This school taught shipbuilding, sailing, astronomy, mapmaking, mathmatics, zoology, botany, languages, and anthropology for its varied students (across cultures, races, and religions).
-Allegedlly Magellan, Da Gama, Cabral, and Dias all studied at Sagres.
+Sagres itself is gritty and not very interseting.
+Bypass it and head to Fortazela de Sagres, the site of Henry the Navigator’s school.
+In 1420, Prince Henry the Navigator built this school to teach the skills necessary for exploration.
+You’ll wander through an 18th-century fortress built atop the school’s battlements, a large circle that is thought to be a wind compass, original dorms, and a 16th-century Church of our Lady of Grace.
+The school taught shipbuilding, sailing, astronomy, mapmaking, mathmatics, zoology, botany, languages, and anthropology for its varied students (across cultures, races, and religions).
+Magellan, Da Gama, Cabral, and Dias may have all studied at Sagres.
 Christopher Columbus even ended up here after being shipwrecked and he stayed on to study sailing with the Portuguese.
-Walk out along the paths where you’ll see fisherman casting long lines into the sea.
+Walk out along the paths where you’ll see beautiful beaches and fisherman casting long lines into the sea.

 If you want to try another sandy beach between Salema and Sagres head to Ingrina or Zavial.
 If you don’t feel like exploring further (and really we don’t blame you), head directly back to Salema and get takeout at Casa Pizza for a beach picnic before spending the rest of your day relaxing.

-For dinner, try a place you haven’t yet tried.
+For dinner, eat at a place you haven’t yet tried.

 Day 9 – Obidos

 Spend your morning on the beach of Salema.
 Then tear yourself away to start the 3.5 hour drive to Obidos.
-Aim to arrive to Obidos by the afternoon.
+Aim to arrive at Obidos by the afternoon.

-Obidos is small and very charming, however can become a bit overrun by tourists in summer.
-The tourists tend to pour in during the day and leave by evening which is why you can enjoy it more to yourself in the afternoon and evening.
+Obidos is small and very charming, but can become a bit overrun by tourists in summer.
+The tourists tend to pour in during the day and leave by evening, so it’s more tranquil during the late afternoon and evening.
 Obidos looks like it’s out of a postcard.
 It has an intact 14th century wall, small narrow cobbled lanes, balconies spilling over with bougainvillea, and a castle.
-It was originally founded by Celts in 300 BC and over the years was ruled by Romans, Visigoths, Moores, and Portuguese.
-Obidos is protected by the government as a national monument which helps keep its charm.
-It’s known as both the Wedding City (originally it was gifted to a queen for her wedding) and a City of Literature (you’ll see book themed items around town).
+It was originally founded by Celts in 300 BC and over the years was ruled by Romans, Visigoths, Moors, and Portuguese.
+Obidos is protected by the government as a national monument.
+It’s known as both the Wedding City (originally it was gifted to a queen for her wedding) and a City of Literature (you’ll see book-themed items around town).

-Stay outside the city wall.
+Stay at lodgings outside the city wall.
 It’s a quick walk inside and will save you the headache of parking.
-We liked Casa Picva however you can also splurge and stay at Pousada Castelo Óbidos (which is the castle itself).
+We liked Casa Picva, but you can also splurge and stay at Pousada Castelo Óbidos (the castle itself).

 For dinner try Jamon Jamon or A Nova Casa de Ramiro.